sagemath/more-sagemath-tutorials/tutorial-start-here.rst

 About SageMath and this document
 ================================

-<SageMath `http://sagemath.org`> is a general purpose computational
-mathematics system developed by a worldwide community of hundreds of researchers, teachers and engineers.
+`SageMath <http://sagemath.org>`_ (``Sage`` for short) is a general purpose computational mathematics system developed by a worldwide community of hundreds of researchers, teachers and engineers.
 It's based on the Python programming language and includes GAP, PARI/GP, Singular, and dozens of other specialized libraries.

-This live document will guide you through the first steps of using Sage, and provide pointers to read and do more.
+This live document will guide you through the first steps of using Sage, and provide pointers to explore and learn further.

-In the following, we will be assuming that you are reading this document as a Jupyter notebook (Jupyter is the primary user interface for SageMath).
+In the following, we will be assuming that you are reading this document as a Jupyter notebook (Jupyter is the primary user interface for Sage).
 If you are reading it instead as a web page, you can click on ``Run on mybinder.org`` to get access to the notebook online.
 If you have Sage already installed on your machine, you may instead download the notebook.

 ..
 If you just want to try out a few things, you may also just click the